University of Illinois System

 4. The University receives a donation exceeding $100,000 from a donor who also has an interest in University research or a procurement contract.

-5. A Key Organizational Leader holds either a financial interest valued at $25,000 or more or a fiduciary responsibility in a company that is reasonably related to a research project or has approval authority over the research project.
+5. A Key Organizational Leader and/or their Immediate Family Member holds either a financial interest valued at $25,000 or more or a fiduciary responsibility in a company that is reasonably related to a research project or has approval authority over the research project.

-Organizational Conflict of Interest (Organizational Conflict): A situation in which the financial investments or the significant financial or proprietary interests of the University, or of a Key Organizational Leader, either compromise or reasonably appear to compromise the integrity of University research related business transactions or the design, conduct, reporting, review, or oversight of University research, which includes but is not limited to sponsored research and human subjects research.
+Organizational Conflict of Interest (Organizational Conflict): A situation in which the financial investments or the Significant Financial Interest or proprietary interests of the University, or of a Key Organizational Leader and/or their Immediate Family Member, either compromise or reasonably appear to compromise the integrity of University research-related business transactions or the design, conduct, reporting, review, or oversight of University research, which includes but is not limited to sponsored research and human subjects research.

 V. Statement of Policy

-The University strives to ensure that its research and research related business transactions are not compromised or perceived as biased by its financial interests and investments or those of its Key Organizational Leaders.
-Through disclosures of significant financial interests and other processes, the University will identify Organizational Conflicts and will either minimize and manage them or eliminate them.
+The University strives to ensure that its research and research-related business transactions are not compromised or perceived as biased by its financial interests or those of its Key Organizational Leaders.
+Through disclosures of Significant Financial Interests and other processes, the University will identify Organizational Conflicts and will either minimize and manage them or eliminate them.

-1. Key Organizational Leaders must make all disclosures required of them by applicable University conflicts of interest policies.
-Required disclosures will include, but are not limited to, ownership interests in companies; consulting contracts; and sponsored travel.
+1. Key Organizational Leaders must make all disclosures required of them by applicable University conflicts of interest related policies.
+Required disclosures include, but are not limited to, ownership interests in companies; fiduciary responsibilities in companies; consulting contracts; and sponsored travel.

 3. Each sponsored programs office identifies research projects that involve the use of University intellectual property and works closely with the respective Office of Technology Management (OTM) to manage the intellectual property.

-5. Prior to approval of human subjects research, the Institutional Review Board (IRB) requires financial disclosures of investigators and disclosure of Organizational Conflicts.
+5. Prior to approval of human subjects research, each university’s Institutional Review Board (IRB) requires financial disclosures of investigators and disclosure of Organizational Conflicts.

-7. The University Ethics and Compliance Office enforces the state ethics laws, which require annual completion of Statement of Economic Interests and Supplemental Statement of Economic Interests that require disclosure of ownership interests in business entities, key roles in professional organizations, certain capital assets, lobbying activities, non-State sources of income, and gifts or honoraria.
+7. The Illinois Governmental Ethics Act requires annual completion of Statement of Economic Interests and Supplemental Statement of Economic Interests that require disclosure by Key Organizational Leaders of ownership interests in business entities, key roles in professional organizations, certain capital assets, lobbying activities, non-State sources of income, and gifts or honoraria.
+The Statement of Economic Interests form is reviewed by the University Ethics Officer.

-8. The UI Foundation has a contractual responsibility to accept and manage gifts made to the University and works closely with University staff to ensure that gifts are properly documented and are not improperly tied to University purchases or sponsored research.
+8. The University of Illinois Foundation has a contractual responsibility to accept and manage gifts made to the University and works closely with University staff to ensure that gifts are properly documented and are not improperly tied to University purchases or sponsored research.

 10. When the Organizational Conflict involves University officers, the management plan will be referred to the University of Illinois Board of Trustees committee on Governance, Personnel, and Ethics for final approval.